-If you continue the penny challenge for a whole year, you’ll wind up with a total of $667.95 — or $671.61 if it’s a leap year.
-You can make this challenge more manageable by grouping your daily savings deposits by the week and transferring that amount from your checking account to your savings account rather than scrambling for spare change every day.
+If you continue the penny challenge for a whole year, you’ll wind up with a total of $667.95.
+You can make this challenge more manageable by grouping your daily savings deposits by the month and transferring that amount from your checking account to your savings account rather than scrambling for spare change every day.

 The 52-week money challenge helps you put away $1,378 in one year by making weekly contributions.
 Traditionally, you’ll save $1 the first week, $2 the second week, $3 the third week and so on for 52 weeks.

 This challenge starts off simply but gets increasingly harder as the months go on.
 If you don’t want to be stuck with saving over $200 in December when you’ve got a ton of holiday expenses, you can get creative with how you carry out this money-saving challenge.

 Try one of our 52-week money challenge hacks, like selecting your weekly savings amount by random lottery rather than going in ascending numerical order.

 No matter how you choose to do it, making saving a priority will greatly benefit your financial future.